fosterbarnes/steamoddedEZinstaller/README.md

 # steamoddedEZinstaller
-Easy window installer for steamodded alpha (https://github.com/Steamopollys/Steamodded) for use with Balatro mods. this script automatically grabs the latest version of lovely & steamodded, so it should always be up to date.
+Easy window installer for steamodded alpha (https://github.com/Steamopollys/Steamodded) for use with Balatro mods. this script automatically grabs the latest version of Lovely injector & Steamodded, so it should always be up to date.

 if Steamodded or Lovely injector are already installed, this script will update them to the latest version(s)